siriinthira/eSportsApp/README.md

 Empathy is the first and most crucial step in the UX/UI design process.
 It's about understanding the users’ needs, pain points, and behaviors.

 **Target Users:**

-Pro Players: who seeks sponsorship for tournaments and wants to market themselves or seeks teammates for upcoming events
+Pro Players: who seeks sponsorship for tournaments and wants to market themselves or seeks teammates for upcoming events.

-Sponsors: who seeks pro players for collaboration or adversitement
+Sponsors: who seeks pro players for collaboration or adversitement.

-Gamers: who seeks community and wants to invite others to play games to up level, skills, experience and share techniques or exchange items
+Gamers: who seeks community and wants to invite others to play games to up level, skills, experience and share techniques or exchange items.

 **Key insights from user research**